Pneumatic tool: Advantages and disadvantages

 The primary disadvantage of pneumatic tools is the need for an air compressor, which can be expensive.
 Pneumatic tools also need to be properly maintained and oiled regularly.
-Failing to maintain tools can lead to deterioration, due to a build up residual oil and water.
+Failing to maintain tools can lead to deterioration, due to a build up of residual oil and water.

 Technical terms

 Pneumatic tools are rated using several metrics: Free Speed (rpm), Air Pressure (psi/bar), Air Consumption (cfm/scfm or m3/min), Horse Power (hp), and spindle size.
 Each individual tool has its own specific requirements which determine their compatibility with air compressor systems.

 Flow or airflow, related to air consumption in pneumatic tools, represents the quantity of compressed air that passes through a section over a unit of time.
 It is represented in l/min, m3, at the equivalent value in free air in conditions of standard reference atmosphere (SRA).
 For example: +20 c, 65% of relative humidity, 1013 mbar, in accordance with norms NFE.